LoginRadius/engineering-portal/content/implementing-authentication-in-angular-2-plus-with-loginradius-cli/index.md

 ![alt_text](resgister_page.png "Register Page")

-Once you successfully register, you will be able to see the below message on the browser.
-You can close the tab and come back to the browser.
+Once you successfully register you will be able to see the below message on the browser, you can close the tab and come back to the CLI.

 ```
 You are Successfully Authenticated, Kindly Close this browser window and go back to CLI.